ViktorBarzin/Playground/i3lock/README.md

 This is an awesome way to leave your workstation seemingly unlocked and when someone tries to mess with it, they will be caught in their tracks.

 # TODO:
+Will add documentation on what and where to tweak it for yourself soon...
-Will be adding debian dependencies soon since documentation is not very clear on that part.
+Will add debian dependencies soon since documentation is not very clear on that part.